 Gambling losses can be deducted by itemizing your losses on line 28 of Schedule A, Form 1040.
-Just remember, you cannot deduct more than you winnings.
+Just remember, you cannot deduct more than your winnings.

-To find out if you need to claim your gambling winnings or can deduct your gambling losses, you may use a 10 minute IRS interview.
-You will need the amount of your gambling winnings and losses, your filing status, and any information provided to you on Form W-2G when using this resource.
+To find out how to claim your gambling winnings or deduct your gambling losses, you may use this 10 minute IRS interview.
+When using this resource, you will need:

-If you receive Form W-2G, pay taxes on your winnings, or deduct your losses, it is important to keep an accurate record of the precise amounts involved.
+If you receive Form W-2G, pay gambling taxes on your winnings, or deduct your losses, it is important to keep an accurate record of the precise amounts involved.
 In order to verify the amounts, you will need to keep the receipts, tickets, statements, etc. of each win and loss.
 It is also helpful to keep a journal or record of your activity.
 Overall, you want to be able to show your winnings separately from your losses.